Meet The Physicians: Dr. Deborah DiStefano

 Dr. DiStefano is the Director and Founder of the DiStefano’s Skin Solutions Medical Spa.
 Patients may receive a number of medically-approved cosmetic procedures, including Latisse, eye lifts, Botox and other injectibles along with a full complement of additional spa treatments and skin care products.

 Dr. DiStefano resides in Chattanooga with her son.
 She enjoys her involvement with her son’s many activities.
 They all enjoy boating and vacationing on the Gulf.
 And she remains excited about the future of Ophthalmology.

 “We keep moving forward,” she said.
-“Having Dr. Ridner as part of our practice is a tremendous asset.
-He’s an excellent surgeon and has been instrumental in helping bring in our new technology.
 Now, you don’t have to go to Atlanta to get the equipment and expertise necessary for the latest in vision correction and eye care.
 We can do everything here in Chattanooga.”

 LASIK surgery changed my life.
 I'm more productive and more active than ever.
 I wish I'd done it sooner.
 Dr. Distefano and her staff were amazing!Roger L.